-Wrapping baked potatoes in foil isn't really necessary, but if you choose to wrap them, plan on 45 minutes to one hour, depending on your cooking method and the size of the potatoes.
-The larger the potatoes, the longer the cooking time.
-Loading the oven with potatoes for a crowd also increases the cooking time.
+Wrapping baked potatoes in foil isn't really necessary, but if you choose to wrap them, plan on baking for 45 minutes to one hour, depending on your cooking method and the size of the potatoes.
+The larger the potatoes you choose, the longer you'll need to bake them.
+Also, if you plan on baking a lot of potatoes, that may also increase the cooking time.
 Choose unblemished, firm Russet potatoes without any green spots, which are caused by exposure to sun and light.

 Standard Baking Time

-The traditional way to bake potatoes wrapped in foil is on the oven rack at 425 degrees Fahrenheit.
+The traditional way to bake potatoes wrapped in foil is on the oven rack at 425 F. Clean and pat dry your potatoes, and then prick your potatoes with a fork before you wrap it with foil.
+The fork pricks will help steam escape the potato as it bakes.
 When baked at this temperature, the potatoes should be done in 45 to 60 minutes, or when the internal temperature of the potato reaches 210 F. Large potatoes will take longer.